 Responsibility for unit choice

 It is important that students are familiar with the requirements for the course in which they are enrolled, which includes corequisites and prerequisites of current level study and for progression to the next level.
-Assistance is available for students with planning their studies at the Science Student Services office.
+Assistance is available for students with planning their studies and through Monash Connect.